Dynamic-Mobile-Security/mdast-cli/README.md

 You can specify downloaded app file name with optional parameter

  * `appstore_file_name` - file name for app to be saved with

-When you try to login first time just enter password without 2FA, then you will get 2FA code on your device.
-Then you should retry login with password and 2FA, formatting it like `password2FA`, for example password is `P@ssword` and 2FA is `1337`, so your parameter `--appstore_password2FA P@ssword1337`.

 ## Launch examples

 ### Scan type